317: No Such Thing As Panic Buying Frankincense

 I have one fact about, which could have gone into this fact or the previous one, okay?

-So in 2014, there was a great Dane in Oregon which was found to be in some distress, and his owners took him to the vet.
+So in 2014, there was a great Dane in Oregon which was found to be in some distress.
+And his owners took him to the vet.

-And if you combine this fact with the previous one, you know what I'm about to say.
+And if you combine this fact and the previous one, you know what I'm about to say.
+But they found he'd been swallowing socks.

 It's all really just now about guessing the number of pairs of socks that he's wearing from our perspective.
+How long do you think it would have taken to match the socks that he had eaten?

 Because I guess they wouldn't necessarily swallow them in pairs.
+Go on.

 Any other guesses?